-Read this post to know more about the causes, signs, complications, diagnosis, treatment, and prevention of patent ductus arteriosus in babies.
+Read on to know more about the causes, symptoms, complications, diagnosis, treatment options, and prevention of PDA in infants.

 Causes Of PDA In Babies

 The exact cause of patent ductus arteriosus is not known.
 Congenital heart defects can be due to fetal heart development issues, which could be influenced by environmental or genetic factors.

 The following risk factors may increase the chance of having patent ductus arteriosus (1).

 - Gender of the baby (female babies may have a higher risk of PDA than males)

 - German measles (rubella) infection during pregnancy may lead to PDA since the virus moves through the placenta and damages blood vessels and fetal organs, such as the heart.